DaanVandenBosch/phantasmal-world/FEATURES.md

 ## Bugs

 - When a modal dialog is open, global keybindings should be disabled
+- Wen right-click dragging from the 3D-view and releasing the mouse button outside the 3D-view, the default context menu pops up
+- Improve the default camera target for Crater Interior
 - Entities with rendering issues:
   - Caves 4 Button door
   - Pofuilly Slime
   - Pouilly Slime
   - Easter Egg
   - Christmas Tree
   - Halloween Pumpkin
   - 21st Century
   - Light rays - used in forest and CCA
   - Big CCA Door Switch
     - Laser Detect - used in CCA
     - Wide Glass Wall (breakable) - used in Seabed
     - item box cca